 It is useful outside as part of a small garden with low-growing accent plants.
 Some further tips on how to care for parlor palm outside are necessary to prevent cultural problems and common pest issues.

-Parlor palm plants are suitable for United States Department of Agriculture zones 10 to 10b.
+Parlor palm plants are suitable for USDA zones 10 to 10b.
 These are the regions where the plant will flourish in the ground.
-The plants grow slowly and may achieve 5 to 8 feet in height over many years.
+The plants grow slowly and may achieve 5 to 8 feet (1.5-2 m.) in height over many years.

 Planting Parlor Palm Outside